How to Grow, Cook, and Benefit Health-Wise from Ginger - Cookie Recipe Included!

 (Additional granulated sugar)

-Many a gingerbread house is made during the Christmas season and/or gingerbread men cookies.
-Have you ever used ginger in making either one of these?
+Many a gingerbread house is made during the Christmas season.
+Have you ever made one of these?
 Perhaps the video below will inspire you to give it a try.

 © 2009 Peggy Woods